icpipeline-framework/icpipeline-complete-beta/README.md

 *JQ is one item that Node/React/IC engineers may need to install.
 Our installer needs JQ, and you can `brew install jq` in just a few seconds.
 It's a great tool to have in any case.

-#### An Important Note About Private Network Mode With Optional VPN
+***An Important Note About Private Network Mode With Optional VPN***
-(TL;DR You need OpenSSL 3 to use the VPN module; and yes, you'll probably need to upgrade because Mac OS default is 2.8.3.)

 In Private Network Mode framework installations, your Worker Dockers are deployed to a private-networked VPC in AWS.
 To be clear, this type of installation  does *not* require a VPN in order to function fully.
 The VPN option is there strictly to make your Workers more easily accessible.
 That said, VPN facilitates browser access as well as SSH (e.g. when browser access goes through a port-forwarded SSH tunnel, etc.).
-So, while it's not technically necessary for a functioning framework, VPN makes a big difference in Private Network Mode installations, and we think most users will want to take advantage of it.
-We certainly do -- VPN is a no-brainer in our installations.
-Which brings us around the barn to the point of this topic:
+So, while it's not technically necessary for a functioning framework, VPN is a really big plus, almost a no-brainer if you haven't made other arrangements for access, in Private Network Mode installations.
+We think most users will want to take advantage of it.
+We certainly do -- our installations include VPN every time.

-Very recently, OpenVPN's Easy-RSA bundle (which our installer uses) has determined that it does not like Mac OS's standard version of OpenSSl, or, more specifically, the version of the LibreSSL library that it uses.
-The bottom line is that, in order to use our VPN module, you'll probably need to upgrade OpenSSL with Homebrew (or by other means if you prefer).
-We solved it this way (note that it's ZSH-specific.
-For bash users, the $PATH settings will be via bash profile config):

-First, confirm whether you need this upgrade:
-`openssl version`

-If you have version 3.x, you should be good to go.
-If (more likely) you have version 2.8.3, upgrade as follows.
-In truth, this is probably a good move in any case.

-`brew install (or reinstall) openssl@3`

-`echo 'export PATH="/opt/homebrew/opt/openssl@3/bin:$PATH"' >> ~/.zshrc`

-`source ~/.zshrc`

-Then, `openssl version` again to confirm.
-Our happy ending looks like this:
-`OpenSSL 3.0.2 15 Mar 2022 (Library: OpenSSL 3.0.2 15 Mar 2022)`

-You can see by the date (beware the Ides of March) that this is very recent indeed.
-Prior to 3/15, everything was fine with Mac OS default version 2.8.3.
-We're just sayin'.

-***

-## Hands-On With the Installer
-We'll describe how to run the installer, step-by-step, in two variations.
-Either will produce a complete, functioning ICPipeline.
-The first example represents the *quick start* approach, and it's a good way to get a first *rep*.
-The second walkthrough will stand up a more secure, *real-world* implementation.
-You can always *Reset* and just start over.
-So go ahead and try things, see which way works best for you and your team.

-***

-Indeed, perhaps they're a little *too* available, depending on your policy requirements, aversion to risk, and so forth.
-Read on for a more highly secured installation approach.

-[For more information on ICPM and how to use it, consult the ICPipeline Manager (ICPM) README.]

 **Shell Output and Pagination**
 As a general rule, our scripts are chatty (we're just trying to keep you in the loop), and they appreciate a roomy terminal.

 (This probably won't happen to you, but) wanting to be transparent with our fellow engineers, we generally print terminal outputs to screen.
 But in certain cases, where output is verbose enough to force pagination, ergo user interaction (i.e. <ENTER> to page on through or Control-C to quit), we'll divert output to /dev/null.
 However, because individual terminal/window setups vary widely, there's a degree of imprecision here (indeed, we actually came across it while using gigantic terminal fonts to make our demo videos).
 Bottom line, if you encounter this -- that is to say, paginated output(s) to your terminal window requiring intervention to bypass -- it won't break anything but it's unintentional.
 In the event, we'd suggest stretching your window as an immediate solve and, if you'll kindly pass the word along we'll fix, with our thanks.
 Likewise, if better bash programmers than we have advice to offer, we are all ears.

-***

-***

-#### Installation and Configuration Options
+***Some Additional Notes on Configuration Options***

 **Network Mode Selection**
 This is most significant installation choice you'll make.
 Either Network Mode may suit your needs (depends on your circumstances and requirements).
 In practical terms, the differences pertain mainly to the network architecture and security profile of your containerized ICPipeline Workers.
 As such, in addition to remote administration of your Workers, Network Mode will also affect browser access to your deployed *dev* and *QA* projects (*stage* and *prod* tiers deploy to the IC, where they're unaffected by this setting).